7/20/2021 - 9/12/2021

 Fee: Free admission

 Reservation: early booking(optional)

 Address: Avenida Paulista, 52 – Bela Vista, São Paulo

-Opening hours: Tuesday to Sunday, from 11 am to 4 pm*
+Tuesday to Friday, from 10 am to 5 pm

 *Dates and visiting hours may change pursuant to the determinations set forth by the São Paulo Plan.

 Information related to ‘Sports Lounge: Tokyo 2020’:

 + Japan House São Paulo’s headquarters were designed by the renowned Japanese architect Kengo Kuma, who also created the Tokyo 2020 National Olympic Stadium.